 Pothole repair in Grand Junction

 Potholes can create trip hazards, vehicle damage, drainage problems, and a rough first impression for customers, tenants, delivery drivers, and homeowners.
-This page helps property owners describe pothole and pavement failure issues clearly before requesting an asphalt repair estimate.
+This page helps property owners describe pothole and pavement failure issues clearly before requesting an asphalt repair estimate, so the contractor can tell whether the problem looks like a surface patch, a full-depth repair, a drainage issue, or part of a larger pavement failure pattern.

 Common pothole repair situations